rachel-solomon/rachel-solomon.github.io/README.md

 # Welcome To My Website! :)

-### This is a compilation of random interests of mine.
+### Thanks for visiting!
+This is a compilation of random interests of mine.
 I hope you enjoy!

 <p align="center">
   <img width="500" height="356.25" src="http://newshour.s3.amazonaws.com/photos/2012/09/27/tai_shan_and_mei_xiang_-_smithsonians_national_zoo_1_blog_main_horizontal.jpg">